- Physics/Astronomy Graduate Program Home

 - Faculty & Staff

 The Professional Science Master’s in Photovoltaics (PSM-PV) prepares students for successful careers in the burgeoning photovoltaics industry.
 The two year program builds a strong scientific knowledge base and develops laboratory skills and business management practices to prepare the next generation of PV professionals.
 Students are exposed to a wide range of cutting edge research activities in laboratories of world-class faculty, and participate in a 24 week corporate sponsored internship that provides real world experience.
 The program is accredited by the National Professional Science Master’s Association.
-Past graduates have found jobs within the Ohio and Michigan PV industry, and with the US Department of Energy's Solar Energy Technologies Program.
+Past graduates have found internships and/or jobs with First Solar, IBM, US Dept. of Energy's Solar Energy Technologies Program, Nextronex, Owens-Illinois, Ferro Corp., Willard & Kelsey Solar Group, Isofoton, Lubrizol, Radco Infusion Technologies, and Shadeplex.

 Loading a CdTe panel into the Laser Beam Induced Current measurement system